Water supply and sanitation in Zambia: Service quality

+However, a number of projects have been initiated to ensure an improvement in wastewater treatment.
+For instance in 2018, the Kaunda Square stabilization ponds in Lusaka where rehabilitated under the Lusaka Water Supply, Sanitation, and Drainage Project (LWSSD).
+In addition, a 5-year Lusaka Sanitation Programme funded by EIB, KfW, AfDB, WB and the Government of Zambia was initiated.
+The project scope involved construction of new wastewater treatment plants, 520 km of sewers, decentralised wastewater treatment systems, 100 public toilets, about 12,000 on-site sanitation units and faecal sludge treatment Plants.

 Water resources

 Unlike many other countries in the region Zambia has more than adequate water resources, although during the dry season water resources may be scarce, especially in the southern part of the country.
 The annual rainfall averages between 1400 mm in the north and gradually declines to 700 mm in the south.
 The country is rich in rivers, such as the transboundary Zambezi and lakes Tanganyika, Mweru and Kariba.
 It is estimated that only 1.5% of the annual renewable water resources are being used at present.
 There are significant regional differences across the country with regard to place and time when water is available.
 Also groundwater availability is unevenly distributed.

 Responsibility for water supply and sanitation

 Responsibilities in the sector are clearly separated between the Ministry of Local Government and Housing (policy), National Water Supply and Sanitation Council (economic regulation) and local government as well as commercial utilities owned by local government (service provision in urban areas).